wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/dynamic-user-authentication.md

 -   Higher precedence goes to the static mapping in initially looking up the credentials.
-The "\*" request setting is ignored in the first pass
+The "\*" request setting is ignored in the first pass.
--   If a request user/database credentials mapping cannot be found, the secondary runtime Java class implementation is used to look up the user
+-   If a request user/database credential mapping cannot be found, the secondary runtime Java class implementation is used to look up the user.
--   If the previous option also fails, the program returns for the primary static mapping and processes the "\*" request mapping
+-   If the previous option also fails, the program returns for the primary static mapping and processes the "\*" request mapping.
--   The data service request returns an error only if all of the above options fail
+-   The data service request returns an error only if all of the above options fail.

 ## Use of external datasources

-When using datasources that are not inline like Carbon, JNDI etc. the datasources must be specified in a way that its connections can be created for selected users.
-Specifically in Carbon datasources, enable the setting `         alternateUsernameAllowed        ` for dynamic user authentication to function.
+When using datasources that are not inline, the datasources must be specified in a way that its connections can be created for selected users.
+Specifically in Carbon datasources, enable the `         alternateUsernameAllowed        ` setting for dynamic user authentication to function.